Bonjour! I’m Louisa.

 For the past twenty years I’ve worked as a magazine journalist, editor, copywriter, and authored two memoirs.
 Some of the wonderful places I’ve been published include Vogue, The Sydney Morning Herald, The Age, Sunday Life, Body + Soul, and many more…

 I recently discovered my late father’s hand-typed French memoir in a Melbourne library.
 His tales of living in post-war Paris explained a life-long love of all things French, and convinced me even more about the value and power of writing.
 Words can cross time and reach loved ones decades after we’ve gone.
 How wonderful is that?
 This is the basis of my latest memoir.

-My second work of non-fiction, A Letter From Paris is about uncovering my late father’s life in France through a pile of handwritten letters found in a Parisian attic and my journey across the world to put together his story.
+A Letter From Paris is about uncovering my late father’s life in France through a pile of handwritten letters found in a Parisian attic and my journey across the world to put together his story.

 In the end, all we get to leave behind is our story.